Nebraska women's basketball team suffers gut-wrenching loss at Michigan State

 Nebraska led by 10 points early in the third quarter, but then Michigan State got back into the game in the second half when Nebraska didn’t do a good enough job of getting defensive rebounds.

-Still, Nebraska had a chance to escape with the win before Michigan State caught a major break when Nebraska fouled with 2 seconds left.
+Still, Nebraska had a chance to escape with the win before Michigan State caught a major break on Bourne's foul.

 You have free articles remaining.

-Prior to that Michigan State hadn’t played well in the final 60 seconds of regulation, missing a layup and two other field goals.
-But Nebraska missed its chances to close the door by missing two free throws in the final 35 seconds of regulation.
+Before that, Michigan State hadn’t played well in the final 60 seconds of regulation, missing a layup and two other field goals.
+But Nebraska missed its chances to close the door by missing two free throws in the final 35 seconds of the fourth quarter.

-Michigan State getting so many second and third chances on offense due to offensive rebounds also kept taking away chances for Nebraska to score.
-Michigan State had six more field attempts in the fourth quarter than Nebraska.
+Michigan State was able to reel in many offensive rebounds, giving the Spartans multiple chances to score and keeping the Huskers on defense for long stretches.
+Michigan State had six more field-goal attempts in the fourth quarter than Nebraska.

 "We gave up 22 offensive rebounds that led to 22 second-chance points," said Nebraska coach Amy Williams in an interview on the Husker Sports Network.
 "It’s going to be very tough to get a win in the Big Ten, ever, with giving up that many rebounds."

 Sam Haiby led Nebraska with 19 points.
 Haiby was a major factor for Nebraska getting out to a 29-23 halftime lead.
-Haiby scored 15 points in the first half, making all six of her field goal attempts, mostly on layups but also a three-pointer.
+She scored 15 points in the first half, making all six of her field-goal attempts, mostly on layups but also a three-pointer.
 But Haiby only scored four points after the first half as she dealt with leg cramping.

 With Haiby not at full-strength, Nebraska’s offense suffered through a few scoring droughts.